Quotients of $S^2\times{S^2}$: Homotopy type invariants for finite -complexes

 where $S_x\colon S^2\to{M}$ is a self-transverse immersion representing $x$, $e(\nu(S_x))$ is the Euler number of the normal bundle and $\Self(S_x)$ is the set of double points of the image of $S_x$.
-This is an enhancement of the mod 2 equivariant intersection pairing on $\widetilde{M}$, and is a homotopy invariant for $M$.
+This is a \emph{quadratic enhancement} of the mod 2 equivariant intersection pairing on $\widetilde{M}$, and is a homotopy invariant for $M$. \end{example} The second invariant is an obstruction to the reducibility of the Spivak normal fibre space to a vector bundle.